CreativeSlave/New-Base-Project/README.md

 # New-Base-Project
 (For my team) These are the basics of what a web developer is expected to know.
 So, this is just a boilerplate, basic project structure for a new project.
 This uses NPM (Node Package Manager), Grunt, and Bower, and optionally Yoeman.
 These tools are now common place tools for a web/app developer creating a front-end user interface.
 Since you are here I won't go through Git, but I myself am learning while I go.
 From this starting point you can create/install any resource and be able to automate the process of distrobution - such as to a production server.
 You might just want to see Yeoman below.
+Note: In all the following commands do not type the dollar sign. "$" before the command.
+This just means it is a command to type because in your terminal the line always starts with it.

 ##To start, install NodeJS and NPM
 (NodeJS and NPM comes together)